From bullied to birdies: Haley Moore's LPGA story resonates - WHIZ News

 John Daly, the two-time major winner, has tweeted at Moore and given her words of encouragement.
 And LPGA veteran Brittany Lincicome said she’s rooting for Moore as well.

 “I am so grateful that she told her story,” Lincicome said last week as she watched Moore finish a practice round.
 “A lot of people go through things and they kind of keep it in sometimes, but I am so grateful that she told her story.
 She got it out there.
-It’s definitely going to help a child overcome something and even adults can go through things like kids can.
-Her story is definitely going to help a lot of people.”
+It’s definitely going to help a child overcome something and even adults can go through things like kids can.”

 Moore isn’t where she wants to be yet in golf; her rookie year has been filled with ups and downs.